 Student Responsibility.
 Enrollment in a Continuing Education course does not constitute admission to BYU or any other university on a degree-seeking basis.
 It is the student's responsibility to gain admission to the university of his or her choice as a degree-seeking student through the institution's normal procedures.
 At BYU students may accomplish this through the Office of Admissions.

-Note: Non-matriculated students enrolled through the Division of Continuing Education are not eligible for university employment, housing, or financial aid except for assistance that is available to part-time students through the Division of Continuing Education.
+Note: Non-matriculated students enrolled through the Division of Continuing Education are not eligible for university employment, on-campus housing, or financial aid except for assistance that is available to part-time students through the Division of Continuing Education.